higherkindness/mu-haskell/docs/db.md

 Now let's focus on the Server!

-All you need to do is open one time the database, and share the connection accross all your services:
+All you need to do is open one time the database, and share the connection across all your services:

 ```haskell
 {-# language FlexibleContexts      #-}